 We also couldn't resist a return visit to Pewit's Nest state natural area.
 It's an even narrower gorge, a mere slit covered by a canopy of cedar, hemlock and birch.

 In fall, their leaves blanket the dozens of tiny terraces that form its moist walls and also the pool of black water at its mouth.

-All three parks are on our Greatest hits of the Ice Age.
+All three parks are on our Greatest hits of the Ice Age story.